Mando75/typeorm-graphql-loader/README.md

 your entity relations in the resolvers.
 GraphQL provides a parameter in each resolver function called `info`.
 This `info` parameter contains the entire query tree, which means we can traverse it and figure out exactly which fields need to be selected, and which relations need to be loaded.
-This can then be used to create one SQL query that can get all of the information at once.
+This is used to create one SQL query that can get all the information at once.

 Because the loader uses the queryBuilder API, it does not matter if you have all "normal", "lazy", "eager" relations, or a mix of all of them.
 You give it your